13 Creation Myths in World History

 After the battle with the Titans, Zeus commanded Prometheus and his brother Epimethius to go down to earth and create the first humans.
 Epimethius created animals.
 Prometheus grew so fond of his creation – mankind – that he stole fire from the home of the gods and gifted it to mankind.
 This act of his incurred the wrath of Zeus who bound Prometheus to a stone and allowed an eagle to peck his liver for an eternity.

-Read More: 10 Most Powerful Greek Gods
+Read More: 10 Most Powerful Greek Gods and Goddesses

 Ainu Creation story